pbmoses/IBM-argocd-vault-plugin-demo/vplugin_blog.md

 Author Phil Moses pmoses@redhat.com

 To allow for more secure GitOps practices, sensitive data should should never be stored in Git.
 This presents a bit of a conundrum for GitOps, we need the secrets in Git... but we do not want to store the sensitive date.
-We can, however, store the secrets in a tool such as Hashicorp Vault, then retrieve and inject this data into OpenShift!
+We can store the secrets in a tool such as Hashicorp Vault, then retrieve and inject this data into OpenShift!
 A detailed how to follows, utilizing the IBM/ArgoCD-Vault plugin with ArgoCD.
 Keep your hands and arms inside the vehicle, buckle up and hold on, this is going to be a fun ride... or demo!

 ## Required
 **A working OpenShift Cluster or equivalent**